rkdud007/blog/content/blog/born-to-run.md

 Even if I realize later that my direction was wrong, I still grateful to have that experience.
 Without it, I wouldn’t have known that I needed to change course.
 All my memories and mistakes have shaped who I am now.

 So I try to genuinely respect my free will, listen carefully to my feelings, sense whether I truly love the direction I’m headed, and give my all when I commit.
 Even if turns out not - still I have no regrets because I did my best and enjoyed the process.
 How many time I fall down, turn directions I’ll start running again, and that's where *I feel absolute freedom from direction and speed I decided to commit*.

+And to be fully honest, it's SO DIFFICULT.
+You really need to put a lot of effort into having serious conversations with yourself, and you need to be patient to evaluate whether any of your thoughts or decisions are not just because of shallow emotions.
+Just trying to navigate myself in the right direction is really, really difficult; I have faced so many times where I just feel like I want to quit and choose whatever direction.
+I at least try my best until I have conviction in the move I decide to make — it might not be the best move — but as long as I think it makes sense and feel that I have made a reasonable effort, then I don't regret the direction.
+I can freely run at my own speed with it.

 <img src="/images/free-dom.png" alt="free-dom" width="300" >